Juozas Olekas

-Juozas Olekas (born 30 October 1955) is a Lithuanian surgeon and politician, a former Minister of National Defence, from 2006 to 2008.
+Juozas Olekas (born 30 October 1955) is a Lithuanian surgeon and politician, and the current Speaker of the Seimas.
+He is also a former Minister of National Defence, from 2006 to 2008.
 In 1990 and from 2003 to 2004 he also served as the Health Minister.

-In 2019 he was elected to the European Parliament.
+Early life and career

+He was born on October 30, 1955 in the village of Bolshoy Ungut, Krasnoyarsk Krai, in the RSFSR.
+In 1974, he graduated from Salomeja Neris Secondary School in Vilkaviškis.
 Olekas studied at Kaunas Institute of Medicine from 1974 to 1976, and at Vilnius University from 1976 to 1980.
+In 1987, he received his doctorate in medicine, and in 1989, he continued his studies at the University of Glasgow.
+In 1989, he was elected People's Deputy in the Congress of People's Deputies of the Soviet Union from the Vilkaviškis constituency of the Lithuanian SSR on the nomination of Sąjūdis.
+From 1990-1992, he served as the Minister of Health of Lithuania.
 Between 1994 and 1997 he was a chief physician at the Vilnius University hospital.

-Olekas is married to Aurelija Olekienė, they have two daughters.
+In politics and government

+From 1996 to 2012, he was a member of the Seimas of Lithuania.
+From 2006 to 2008, he was the Minister of Defence of Lithuania.
+In 2012, he again took up this post.
 Olekas was Vilija Blinkevičiūtė's main competitor in the 2021 Social Democratic Party of Lithuania leadership election, finishing second with 44% of the vote.

-As of 2 August 2025 he is seen as one of the most likely candidates (together with Mindaugas Sinkevičius, Robert Duchnevich and Inga Ruginienė) to replace former Prime minister Gintautas Paluckas.
+In 2019 he was elected to the European Parliament.
+In 2025, he was seen as one of the most likely candidates (together with Mindaugas Sinkevičius, Robert Duchnevich and Inga Ruginienė) to replace former Prime minister Gintautas Paluckas.
+On 26 August 2025 he was named Speaker of the Seimas.